Runalyze/docs/starting-guide/import.rst

-**How to export all activities out of runtastic**
+**How to export all activities**

-Normally runtastic only provides a single export (tcx or gpx) of activities.
-If you have a lot of activities it can take a long time to export it.
+By default, Runtastic does only provide a way to export single activities.
-But with a little trick you can download all activites at once with a script.
+With a little trick you can download all activites at once:

-Drag the following link to your favorite toolbar/bookmark bar
+Drag the following link to your toolbar/bookmars

 .. raw:: html